ZeissIQS/zeiss-inspect-addon-api/doc/python_api/python_api.md

 :API version: 1
 ```

-This function will start a script interpreter in service mode.
-The running script will
+This function will start a script interpreter executing the service script as an API endpoint.
+The
-implement the API endpoint.
+function will return immediately, the service instances are starting in the background afterwards.

 #### gom.api.services.Service.stop